simonsobs/socs/docs/agents/scpi_psu.rst

 ocs-config
 ``````````
-To configure the Keithly Agent we need to add a Keithly block to our ocs
+To configure the SCPI PSU Agent we need to add a block to our ocs
 configuration file.
 Here is an example configuration block using all of
 the available arguments::

-      {'agent-class': 'Keithley2230G-PSU',
+      {'agent-class': 'ScpiPsuAgent',
         'instance-id': 'psuK',
         'arguments': [
           ['--ip-address', '10.10.10.5'],
-          ['--gpib-slot', '1'],
+          ['--gpib-slot', '1']
           ]},

 Most power supplies (including the Keithly 2230G and BK Precision 9130)